tjiacheng123/Analyzing_Olympics_History/README.md

 Using sql, we will attempt to answer the following questions:

-*The problem statements below have been kindly provided by techTFQ and can be found in this [link](https://techtfq.com/blog/practice-writing-sql-queries-using-real-dataset).*

 1. How many olympics games have been held?
 2. List down all Olympics games held so far.
 3. Mention the total no of nations who participated in each olympics game?